regisd/regisd.github.io/_posts/2012-02-08-nullpointerexception-in-pendingintent-java-195.md

 [/code]

-Well, it doesn&rsquo;t.
+Well, it doesn’t.
 My text is only the _ticker_, but the notification bar can also be expanded.
 Hence a title and a message must be defined.
 Actually, you must add a <tt>LastestEventInfo</tt>

 [code]